 Towards the Life-Long Continuum of Digital Competencies: Exploring combination of soft-skills and digital skills development (PDF) International Technology, Education and Development Conference, March 2017, 9518-9527.

 A new trend that is spreading in different parts of the world, advocates a gradual transition of digital literacy to the notion of digital competences, since these are key competences for lifelong learning.

-The purpose of this research study is twofold: to have a better understanding of the efficiency of the personal mobile device used as an instructional tool and to develop a systematic process to allow schools to incorporate a BYOD program safely, as part of the school culture.
+Supported by Anglophone East School District in 2013, the purpose of this research study is twofold: to have a better understanding of the efficiency of the personal mobile device used as an instructional tool and to develop a systematic process to allow schools to incorporate a BYOD program safely, as part of the school culture.

 In September of 2009, students and teachers from Riverview Middle School embarked on a two year unique journey utilizing Apple iPod touch as a resource tool to improve learning in the areas of literacy and numeracy.